UBoat-Botnet/UBoat/README.md

 # UBoat HTTP

-A POC HTTP Bot designed to replicate a full weaponised commercial botnet written in love by C++ using native WINAPI
+A POC HTTP Bot(less)net designed to replicate a full weaponised commercial botnet written in love by C++ using native WINAPI

+PHP Panel is under construction and most possibly would be put up if appropriate not thinking to do so

 ## Features